IainStevenson/docker.multi.service.reverse.proxy/readme.md

 This solution is a windows hosted Visual Studio IDE providing an orchestrated docker solution for micro service based solutions behind a reverse proxy.

-This solution uses and explicit docker network to provide container-to-container DNS capabilities, the uses of which will become apparent once container to container network calls are made .Note: this does not refer to browser redirects, but HttpClient calls direct from one container to another inside the docker network subnet.
+This solution uses and explicit docker network to provide container-to-container DNS capabilities, the uses of which will become apparent once container to container network calls are made .Note: this does not refer to browser redirects, but HttpClient calls direct from one container to another inside the docker network subnet. the idea here is not to fix docker network subnet addresses and use them as numbers but to allow them to be different subnets for different developers, controlled by thier docker to avoid subnect collisions, and refer to other servidces by thier local subnet dns names instead.

 This solution is to provide an orchestrated docker container set of two micro services providing two sections of a fictitious web site.